Preventing Perinatal Transmission of HIV

 How do HIV medicines prevent perinatal transmission of HIV?

-Pregnant women with HIV should take HIV medicines to reduce the risk of perinatal transmission of HIV.
-When started early, HIV medicines can be more effective at preventing perinatal transmission of HIV.
-Women with HIV who are trying to conceive should start HIV medicines before they become pregnant to prevent perinatal transmission of HIV.
-Pregnant women with HIV should take HIV medicines throughout pregnancy and childbirth to prevent perinatal transmission of HIV.
-HIV medicines also protect the woman’s health.
+Antiretroviral therapy (ART) is the use of HIV medicines to treat HIV infection.
+Pregnant people with HIV should take HIV medicines to reduce the risk of perinatal transmission of HIV.
+The earlier HIV medicines are started, the more effective they are at preventing perinatal transmission of HIV.
+People with HIV who are trying to conceive should start HIV medicines before they become pregnant to prevent perinatal transmission.
+Pregnant and breastfeeding people with HIV should take HIV medicines throughout pregnancy, childbirth, and breastfeeding to prevent perinatal transmission.
+HIV medicines also protect the birthing parent’s health.

-HIV medicines, when taken as prescribed, prevent HIV from multiplying and reduce the amount of HIV in the body (called the viral load).
+HIV medicines, when taken as prescribed, prevent HIV from multiplying and reduce viral load.
 An undetectable viral load is when the level of HIV in the blood is too low to be detected by a viral load test.
-The risk of perinatal transmission of HIV during pregnancy and childbirth is lowest when a woman with HIV has an undetectable viral load.
-Maintaining an undetectable viral load also helps keep the mother-to-be healthy.
+The risk of perinatal transmission of HIV during pregnancy and childbirth is lowest when a person with HIV has an undetectable viral load.
+Having an undetectable viral load during pregnancy and throughout breastfeeding lowers the risk of perinatal transmission of HIV to less than 1%.
+Maintaining an undetectable viral load also helps keep the parent-to-be healthy.

-After birth, babies born to women with HIV receive HIV medicines to reduce the risk of perinatal transmission of HIV.
-Several factors determine what HIV medicines babies receive and how long they receive the medicines.
+After birth, babies born to people with HIV receive medicines to reduce the risk of transmission of HIV.
+Several factors determine what medicines babies receive and how long they receive the medicines.

 Are HIV medicines safe to use during pregnancy?

-Most HIV medicines are safe to use during pregnancy.
-In general, HIV medicines do not increase the risk of birth defects.
-Health care providers discuss the benefits and risks of specific HIV medicines when helping women with HIV to decide which HIV medicines to use during pregnancy or while they are trying to conceive.
+HIV medicines are safe to use during pregnancy.
+HIV medicines do not increase the risk of birth defects.
+Health care providers discuss the benefits and risks of specific HIV medicines when helping people with HIV decide which medicines to use during pregnancy or while they are trying to conceive.
+If an individual gets pregnant while on HIV medication, they should stay on that medication unless instructed to change by their health care provider.

 Are there other ways to prevent perinatal transmission of HIV?